Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 6. Shelf-Life Extension and Preservation Techniques: Studying techniques to extend the shelf life of wellness products, including preservation methods, packaging innovations, and storage conditions.

-Module 9 - Global Market Development
+Global Market Development

 1. Overview of Global Markets for Nutraceuticals, Supplements, and Functional Foods: Providing insights into the worldwide markets for nutraceuticals, supplements, and functional foods, including market size, key players, and regional variations.